Train for a Career as a Pharmacy Technician

 How do I become a pharmacy technician?

 The best way to become a pharmacy technician depends on the state you live in.
 Some states have no guidelines, while others have a variety of regulations and requirements you need to meet.
 However, Career Step's Pharmacy Technician (ASHP/ACPE) program ensures that our students will be ready to start working no matter where they live (Washington and North Dakota are the only states where Career Step's Pharmacy Technician courses will not prepare you for this career).

 Even if your state has no requirements, formal training at a pharmacy technician school like Career Step is the best way to become a pharmacy technician.
 You'll gain the knowledge and skills required to pass the national certification exam, which can make it easier to stand out from other applicants in the job market and increase your pay.
-As part of achieving candidate status for the American Society of Health-System Pharmacists (ASHP)/Accreditation Council for Pharmacy Education (ACPE) accreditation credential, Career Step's program content has been verified by an ASHP/ACPE-credentialed Pharmacist and is required to meet 41 objectives set by ASHP/ACPE.
+As part of becoming accredited by the American Society of Health-System Pharmacists (ASHP)/Accreditation Council for Pharmacy Education (ACPE), Career Step's program content has been verified by an ASHP/ACPE-credentialed Pharmacist and is required to meet 41 objectives set by ASHP/ACPE.
 Start your journey toward a new career today by becoming a pharmacy technician online with Career Step!

 How long will the training take?

 The Pharmacy Technician (ASHP/ACPE) training program includes 400 hours of curriculum and 200 hours in an externship.
 The programs is designed to be completed in 4 months of full-time study.
 However, the online training format allows you to study on your own schedule and at your own pace, so your enrollment includes 12 months of program access in case you need extra time.

 The Career Step Pharmacy Technician (ASHP/ACPE) training program covers:

 - Pharmacy law, regulations, and standards

 - Business of a pharmacy (both retail and hospital)